This article does not apply to Mac computers with Apple silicon. Learn about macOS Recovery on Mac computers with Apple silicon.

-macOS Recovery is part of the built-in recovery system on your Mac.
-You can use its utilities to recover from certain software issues or take other actions on your Mac.
+macOS Recovery is part of the built-in recovery system of your Mac.
+You can start up from macOS Recovery and use its utilities to recover from certain software issues or take other actions on your Mac.

 Startup is complete when you see the utilities window:

-- Reinstall macOS*: Download and reinstall macOS on your startup disk.
+Reinstall macOS: Download and reinstall the Mac operating system.

-- Get Help Online*: Use Safari to browse the web and find help for your Mac.
+Safari (or Get Help Online): Use Safari to browse the web and find help for your Mac.
 Links to Apple's support website are included.
 Browser plug-ins and extensions are disabled.

 To quit macOS Recovery, choose Restart or Shut Down from the Apple menu .
 If you want to choose a different startup disk before quitting, choose Startup Disk from the Apple menu.